 For some people, the idea of being "unknown" by the world causes great fear.
 They take pride in their worldly position and achievement, and would fear losing those things if they focused on the life to come.
 They are too fearful to have fearless love.

 Next John writes that "we are God's children now; what we will be has not yet been revealed.
 What we do know is this: when He is revealed, we will be like Him, for we will see Him as He is."
 These words call us to trust God, like children, and leave the future to Him rather than try to figure it out.
 But this lack of control causes fear in some people.
 They attempt to determine the date of the Second Coming, or the day the world will end.

-On the 17th we celebrate a saint who is an example of fearless love.
-She is Mariamna, the sister of the apostle Philip.
+St. Mariamna, the sister of the apostle Philip, is an example of fearless love.
 She accompanied her brother as he traveled to spread the Gospel, and preached with him.
-Even when he was killed, she didn't give up, she didn't become angry at God, or embittered by her loss.
+Even when he was killed, she didn't give up, and she didn't become angry at God, or embittered by her loss.
 She continued to trust God's plan, and went on preaching for many more years.

 That is fearless love.